AnicetNgrt/flore1/CONTRIBUTING.md

  - The test files for the new fonctionnalities

  ### 📖 Helping with the documentation and the tutorials:
- I don't expect anyone to do this for me, but if still you do, please send me your piece of documentation or your tutorial for reviewing in a .md file on my email: []-anicet.nougaret@zohomail.com
+ I don't expect anyone to do this for me, but if still you do, please send me your piece of documentation or your tutorial in a .md file on [my email](#anicet.nougaret@zohomail.eu).
+I will review it, correct it if needed and push it to master.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwODMyMDcxMzEsMjEwOTQ3NzIzLDQ2MT
+eyJoaXN0b3J5IjpbLTg1MjM1MzYxMCwyMTA5NDc3MjMsNDYxNT
-UxMTMyLC0xOTY1OTcxNTAwLC0yMDU3MDgzNTI4XX0=
+ExMzIsLTE5NjU5NzE1MDAsLTIwNTcwODM1MjhdfQ==
 -->